-During Civil War, Spring and her husband supported a Virginia-based school for slave children.
-They also financed a soup kitchen in order to aid the increasing number of fugitives and refugees traveling north in the wake of the Emancipation Proclamation.
+During the American Civil War, Spring and her husband supported a Virginia-based school for slave children.
+They also financed a soup kitchen to aid the increasing number of fugitives and refugees traveling north in the wake of the Emancipation Proclamation.
 Spring also played a critical role in the founding of an art colony at Raritan Bay Union that lasted from 1863 to 1867.